 Media outlets report the preliminary results of an investigation into a uranium built up at the plant were discussed Tuesday night.

-Westinghouse says it's working to resolve problems at the plant.
+Westinghouse does not dispute the information and says it's working to resolve problems at the 47-year-old plant.

 The Nuclear Regulatory Commission says Westinghouse was unable to keep uranium from accumulating in plant equipment.